hyperledger-archives/composer/packages/composer-website/jekylldocs/applications/genapp.md

 #### What does this do?
 Firstly it creates a standard npm module with the usual attributes of name, author, description.
-Secondly it asks a set of Fabric Composer questions to help create the sample structure.
+Secondly it asks a set of {{site.data.conrefs.composer_full}} questions to help create the sample structure.

 - NPM Module name:  What is the name of the business network you want to connect to - and is this the same as the modules NPM registry name
 - Connection Profile:  This is the connection profile used to locate ip/ports etc of the running fabric